 2.2 Medical Experiments and Brutality

-The medical experiments conducted in Sachsenhausen were cruel and unethical.
-Prisoners were subjected to various tests, including malaria and typhus experiments.
+The medical experiments performed in the concentration camp Sachsenhausen were evil and wrong.
+It was during this time that prisoners were used in malaria and typhus experiments.

 3. Liberation and Commemoration

-Sachsenhausen was liberated by Soviet troops in April 1945.
-However, the suffering inflicted upon the prisoners left a lasting impact.
+Sachsenhausen concentration camp was liberated by Soviet troops in the spring of 1945 April to be precise.
+Still the pains that human inflicted on the prisoners were all visible and left a consistent mark.

 3.1 Post-War Trials and Justice